AdaCore/aws/docs/source/high_level_services.rst

   Note that on Microsoft IE this page will be displayed only if the total page size is bigger than 512 bytes or it includes at least one image.

-see :ref:`AWS.Services.Page_Server` for a complete spec description.
+see :ref:`AWS.Services.Page_Server` for the complete specification.

 .. _Transient_Pages: